WUSTL-GIS-Programming-spring-2014/classinfo/Classes/Class7/README.md

 ## Using ```arcpy.sa```
   * ```arcpy.sa``` objects
   * neighborhood classes
   * Density smoothing with focal statistics.

+## Edge detection with Scikit-image
+See more examples at the [skimage gallery](http://scikit-image.org/docs/dev/auto_examples/)